aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 4 spend, the caster can either extend the spell by an extra hour, select an additional target, or increase the maximum level of the resulting animal/plant by 1.

 **Global**: The spell lasts for a week.
-For every 4MP the spell lasts an extra week and the maximum level of the resulting animal/plant increases by 1.
+For every 2MP dice above 8 the spell lasts an extra week, and the maximum level of the resulting animal/plant increases by 1.
 It cannot be cancelled voluntarily.

 ___
 ### Enchanted Ground